richardvenneman/appsignal-docs/source/support/known-issues/incorrect-container-host-metrics.html.md

 ## Solution

-None complete solution is available at this time.
-Please try our [alpha release](#alpha-releases) and let us know if it works for you.
+No complete solution is available at this time.

-### Alpha releases

-We've released an alpha for a potential fix for container host metrics.
-Please try out Ruby gem `2.7.0.alpha.4` and Elixir package `1.7.0-alpha.4` or newer and let us know if it works on [support@appsignal.com].

-Note that since this is an alpha release we do not recommend running this on your production system.
+Memory host metrics were fixed in Ruby gem `2.8.0` and Elixir package `1.9.0`.
+The other metrics were be improved in the future.

+Let us know which metrics you are missing, are inaccurate or if you have a problem, at [support@appsignal.com].

-Also note that it reads the container runtime metrics.
-If no limits for your container's memory has been configured, the container will report the maximum possible value.
+Note that in our newer releases the AppSignal agent reads the container runtime metrics if a container is detected.
+If no limits for your container's memory, CPU, etc. have been configured, the container will report the maximum possible value.
 A container without swap (support) will report a 0 value.
 For more information on how to limit your container's memory see the [Docker](https://docs.docker.com/config/containers/resource_constraints/#memory) or [Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/) documentation.

 Let us know if it's reporting the memory statistics accurately for your apps or if it doesn't.
 In which case it would help us a lot if you could send us the `appsignal.log` file and some information about your app's container setup so we can reproduce the issue.